- Shell 100%

 export http_proxy=https://username:password@proxy.yourdomain.com:443

-# For curl
+# Single curl request

 curl -x https://username:password@proxy.yourdomain.com:443 https://example.com

-# For wget
+# wget

 https_proxy=https://username:password@proxy.yourdomain.com:443 wget https://example.com